zats/zats.github.io/src/content/blog/counting-tokens-in-foundation-models.md

 }
 ```

-OpenAI documented and open-sourced the `o200k_harmony` tokenizer with the GPT-OSS release, which is why you can validate against it locally. ([OpenAI](https://openai.com/index/introducing-gpt-oss/?utm_source=chatgpt.com "Introducing gpt-oss"), [Modal](https://modal.com/blog/what-is-o200k-harmony?utm_source=chatgpt.com "What is o200k Harmony?
-OpenAI's latest edition to their ..."))
+OpenAI open‑sourced `o200k_harmony` with GPT‑OSS, so you can validate locally (see the GPT‑OSS announcement and Modal’s deep dive if you want background theory).

 ---

-## Result that motivated this post
+## What triggered this write‑up

-Across English prose, OpenAI encoders consistently counted about **25% fewer tokens** than the Apple-side heuristic would imply, which means the same text fits noticeably further within the window when measured by OpenAI’s tokenizers.
-Treat this as a practical observation from my runs, not a universal constant.
-Content type matters: prose is efficient, emoji and code are not.
+Across English prose, OpenAI encoders counted ~25% fewer tokens than the Apple‑side heuristic implied; the same text fits further in the window when measured precisely.
+It’s an observation from my runs, not a constant.
+Content type matters: English prose compresses well; other languages, emoji, and code do not.

 ---

 ## Stream-time guardrail in the app

-I surface a running estimate and a short status line during generation, so I can trim or restart before the hard stop:
+I surface a running estimate and a short status line during generation.
+Goal: trim or restart before the hard stop.

 ```swift
 let result = await TokenUsageEstimator.buildSummary(